Da Xue (大雪) Solar Term – Diet and General Wellness Guidelines

 Thus, I’d like to recommend the following gentle kidney Qi/essence-boosting foods that you can consider eating during this solar term (which is suitable for most people):

-Walnuts – Helps to boost kidney Qi.
-It can also help to relieve back pain and knee pain.
+Walnuts – Helps to boost kidney Qi and relieve back pain and knee pain.
 Walnuts are easily available and can be consumed as snacks.

-Chinese Chestnuts – Known as 栗子.
-It not only strengthens kidney Qi, but it also helps to strengthen the spleen.
+Chinese Chestnuts – Known as 栗子 in chinese.
+Chinese chestnut not only strengthens kidney Qi, but it also helps to strengthen the spleen.
 Nowadays there are Chinese chestnut snacks available that you can eat immediately after opening the packaging.

 Black Beans – Black beans are an ideal food for people with weak kidneys and spleen.
 They have the additional benefits of dispersing blood clots and improving blood circulation.
 It can be added to rice and cooked together or added to any soup (especially soups that enhance blood circulation).

 Black Sesame – Black sesame can also be used for relieving constipation on top of its kidney and liver-strengthening properties.
-An easy way of eating black sesame is to apply the black sesame paste to the bread for breakfast.
+Applying black sesame paste to bread for breakfast is a simple way to include black sesame in your diet.

-Goji Berries – Similar to black sesame, goji berries have great benefits to the eyes and ears because it has liver and kidney-strengthening properties.
-Goji berries are very flexible when it comes to including them in your diet.
-You can add them to your drink, tea, or soup!
+Goji Berries – Similar to black sesame, goji berry has great benefits for the eyes and ears because it has liver and kidney strengthening properties.
+Goji berries are very versatile—you can simply add them to your drinks, tea, or even soup!

 People Who Are Not Suitable To Consume Tonic During Li Dong

-Do note that not everyone is suitable to consume tonic during Li Dong solar term.
-If a person is having flu or feels uncomfortable when the wind blows at him/her or is feeling under the weather, then eating a tonic at this time will make things worse.
-It is better to fully recover from the flu before consuming tonic foods/soups.
+Do note that not everyone is suited to consume tonics during Li Dong solar term.
+If a person is having the flu, feels unwell when exposed to wind, or is generally under the weather, taking tonics at this time will make things worse.
+It’s best to wait until full recovery before consuming tonic foods or soups.

 General Well-Being Tips

-Besides consuming tonic, another very effective way to boost your immunity during this period is to get sufficient sleep.
+Besides consuming tonic foods, another very effective way to boost your immunity during this period is to get sufficient sleep.

 Li Dong is one of the solar terms that is suitable for sleeping early and waking up a bit late (not waking up at lunchtime)!

-Getting enough sleep during the Li Dong solar term is sometimes even more important than eating tonic.
-So make sure you go to bed earlier and wake up a bit later (if possible).
+Getting enough sleep during the Li Dong solar term is sometimes even more important than consuming tonics.
+So make sure to go to bed earlier and wake up a bit later (if possible).

 I hope you find this post useful!